gromacs/gromacs/docs/user-guide/cutoff-schemes.rst

 necessary with plain cut-off electrostatics.
 With the use of PME (or reaction-field with a buffer), charge groups are no longer necessary (and are ignored in the Verlet scheme).
-In |Gromacs| 4.6 and later, the group-based cut-off scheme is still available, but is **deprecated in 5.0 and 5.1**.
+In |Gromacs| 4.6 and later, the group-based cut-off scheme is still available, but is **deprecated since 5.0**.
 It is still available mainly for backwards compatibility, to support the algorithms that have not yet been converted, and for the few cases where it may allow faster simulations with bio-molecular systems dominated by water.